 - Run a knife down the sides of the pan when it comes out of the oven, this will prevent the cheese from sticking as it cools.

 - Do not try and remove the pizza from the pan immediately.
 Letting it cool for 5 or even 10 minutes allows the cheese to firm up a little.
 This makes the pizza easier to cut.

 - To save leftovers, cut into ideal portion sizes and refrigerate in an airtight box with baking parchment between the slices.

 Can You Make This Low Carb Pizza Vegetarian?

 If you want to skip the meat, you can swap plant-based sausage crumbles for the salami or sausage, or just leave the meat out to make a keto vegetarian pizza.

-Yes it is.
-This cauliflower crust pizza is made without grains, so you know it is gluten-free as well!
+Yes, it is.
+This keto cauliflower pizza crust is made without grains, so you know it is gluten-free as well!
 You don't have to miss out on pizza night because of a gluten allergy.